kognifai/Galore/SDK-documentation/Node Selector.md

 =============

-The node selector is an expression for selecting one or more nodes from the Galore.
+The node selector is an expression for selecting one or more nodes from Galore.
 A node can be selected in several ways:

 -   Path
 -   Id